Ducks, Geese, and Swans through Typical Owls

 Though widespread in n.
 NY, Ruffed Grouse numbers were low, and the high count was seven on the Saranac Lake CBC, Clinton, NY 30 Dec. (fide L. M.).
 Four Eared Grebes were reported in NY, surprisingly all on Long Island: one at Oak Beach, Suffolk, 2 Dec.–16 Feb.
 (Peter Morris); one at Shinnecock Inlet, Suffolk (Mike McBrien); one in Pelham Bay, Bronx, 12 Jan.–1 Feb.
 (Matthieu Benoit); and one on the Southern Nassau County CBC 30 Dec. (fide P. L.).
 The only other report of the species was of one at Round Valley Reservoir, Hunterdon, NJ 10 Jan.
 (Milton Collins).
 There were no Western Grebes reported this winter.

 The region’s oldest colony of Eurasian Collared-Doves, in Selbyville, Sussex, DE, that started in 1997 and reached a total of 19 birds in 2004, is now down to three birds (fide F. R.).
 A great selection of hummingbirds was a nice surprise.
 Even though Ruby-throated Hummingbird breeds here, it is rarer in the winter than some Selasophorus hummingbirds, so it was amazing that two were present well into Dec.: one seen on the Cape May CBC, NJ 17 Dec. (fide T. J.), and one at a feeder during the Rehoboth CBC, Sussex, DE 30–31 Dec. (fide S. O.), although it is possible these sightings were of the same bird.
 Both sightings were extremely late for this species.
 The Rehoboth bird and a Selasphorus hummingbird at a feeder in nearby Lewes, Sussex, DE 15 Nov.–31 Dec.
 (Sally & Bill Fintel) survived the extremely cold week to be counted on CBCs, but did not survive to New Year’s Day.
 An ad. fem. banded Black-chinned Hummingbird was reported at a feeder in Cape May, NJ 24 Nov.–3 Dec.
 (Kathy & Roger Horn).
-An Allen’s Hummingbird was found on the Tuckerton CBC, Ocean, 16 Dec. (fide Linda Gangi).
+A continuing Allen’s Hummingbird in Tuckerton, Ocean, NJ was counted for the Tuckerton CBC 16 Dec, and was present through 1 Jan (David Roth, fide Linda Gangi).

 Single Soras were found in NJ on the Sussex County CBC 17 Dec. (fide Marianne Ofenloch), and the Cape May CBC 17 Dec. (fide T. J.).
 Truly unexpected were two Purple Gallinules that tried to winter on Long Island, but did not make it, and succumbed.
 The first was a specimen found in Sussex, 17 Jan., according to Paul Sweet, the collection manager at the American Museum of the Natural History, and the second was cared for by a rehabber in Rockville Center, Nassau, who received the bird 14 Jan. before it died two days later.
 One Common Gallinule was found on the L. L. Brooklyn CBC, Kings, NY 16 Dec. (fide R. C.).